 Upcoming Events & Workshops

-Paris Poetry Retreat through Writing Workshops of Dallas (July 21-26) Go HERE for more information & HERE to apply!
+APPLY for the Paris Poetry Retreat through Writing Workshops of Dallas (July 21-26) Go HERE for more information & HERE to apply!

-Strangers Among Us: Writing Poems About Estrangement (generative, virtual & synchronous) @ Writing Workshops of Dallas on five Sundays beginning March 1, from 6:30-8:30 p.m.
+(SOLD OUT) Strangers Among Us: Writing Poems About Estrangement (generative, virtual & synchronous) @ Writing Workshops of Dallas on five Sundays beginning March 1, from 6:30-8:30 p.m.
 EST

-Registration coming soon! (single session intensive) “Be the Stain:” Writing Poems Inspired by Diane Seuss, Sharon Olds & Louise Gluck— (generative, virtual & synchronous) @ Hudson Valley Writers Center on Saturday, March 28th from 12-4:00 p.m.
+(ONLY A COUPLE OF SPOTS LEFT) (single session intensive) “Be the Stain:” Writing Poems Inspired by Diane Seuss, Sharon Olds & Louise Gluck— (generative, virtual & synchronous) @ Hudson Valley Writers Center on Saturday, March 28th from 12-4:00 p.m.
 EST

 Upcoming Events